 But according to new evidence, even before the Paris Agreement can take effect, we are already locked into 1.5 degrees of temperature increase simply from the carbon and methane pollution we have already released.

 And if things weren’t already headed in the wrong direction, the study finds that the meager targets in the Paris Agreement would actually push us up to a 3 degree increase by the end of the century.
-This would cause about 20 feet of sea level rise, decimation of coral reefs and marine life, massive crop losses, famine, drought, vast extinctions and lethal weather calamities worldwide.
+This would cause about 20 feet of sea level rise, decimation of coral reefs and marine life, massive crop losses, famine, drought, wildfires, mass extinctions, and devastating weather calamities worldwide.

 This would also displace so many people as to create a refugee crisis the same scale as the current Syrian refugee crisis—every year!